th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/configuration.md

 ``sysdefault:CARD=seeed4micvoicec`` in the upper textbox.

 ## 3. [Wake Word](/pages/knowledge/wakeword)
-We chose Rhasspy Raven as wake word system.
+We chose ``Rhasspy Raven`` as wake word system.
 Select it in the drop down menu.
 When you open the settings, you first need to record three examples of your wake word.
 You can choose a own one or you use ``Sherlock`` as wake word as we did.
 You see three Record buttons.
 Press the first one and say your wake word, then the second, and then the third.
+Please make sure you record the Wake Word from 3 different positions in the room for example far away, semi far away and close to the microfone.
 You can then adjust a few settings.
 ``Probability Threshold`` is a value between 0 and 1.
 You can adjust the sensity with it.
-The lower the value, the mire sensitive the rhasspy will react.
+The lower the value, the more sensitive the rhasspy will react.
+My best results are with the value  ``0.52``.
 ``Average Templates`` combines all example wav files to one. this reduces cpu usage, but the accurity will lessen.
 ``Minimum Matches`` this is a number between 1 and 3.
 It specifies how many wav files needs to match the detection.